akvo/akvo-rsr/doc/memory-leak-detection-deployment.md

 ### Deployment Success
 - [ ] All pods restart successfully
-- [ ] Memory metrics are being collected
+- [ ] Memory metrics are being collected from all containers (backend, reports, worker)
-- [ ] Grafana dashboard shows memory data
+- [ ] Grafana dashboard shows memory data for all containers
-- [ ] Alert rules are loaded and functional
+- [ ] Alert rules are loaded and functional (including worker-specific alerts)
+- [ ] Worker metrics endpoint responding on port 8080
 - [ ] No performance degradation observed

 ### Operational Success